2024: Tiffany Bastos, Amina Jumamyradova, Alexey Soshnev, Cameron M. Chapa, Dustin Fetch, Gauri Raje, Natalie Redding, and Ksenia Dydo

 Cameron received her B.S. in Biochemistry at The University of Texas at Austin and joined the Soshnev Lab in the Fall of 2022 (as the first lab employee!).
 She studied how changing H3 K27me3 levels impact pluripotency in mouse embryonic stem cells using wet lab and bioinformatic techniques.

-Cameron is now Women & Science Fellow at The David Rockefeller Graduate Program in Bioscience at The Rockefeller University (New York)
+Cameron is now Women & Science Fellow in the Ruta Lab at HHMI/The Rockefeller University in New York City